Nicolaslaslass/Nicolaslaslass/README.md

-# Hi there 👋 Welcome to ✨ Nicolas Laslas's /dev World ✨
+# Hi there 👋 Welcome to ✨ NMRVE's /dev World ✨
 ## This is my first repository, i had no idea about *markdown* , but i think is cool (?)
  - 🌱 I'm currently learning GIT/GITHUB and Python for developments task in Odoo.
  - 🔭 I’m currently working at M2MDATAGLOBAL, as Managment Control Coordinator